idarolti/PhysaliaSexChrom/Day2/Day2_Practical.md

 ```
 Rscript ~/bin/dif_cover_scripts/run_DNAcopy_from_bash.R sample1_sample2.ratio_per_w_CC0_*.log2adj_*
 ```
-Dowload the pdf file to your machine and inspect it.
+Dowload the pdf file to your machine using Filezilla (or equivalent) and inspect it.

 ### Step 5.
 Filter only genomic regions with enrichment scores > p.